I have visited this island on subantarctic expeditions with Orion Cruises.

 Most ships go to the ranger station in the north.
 Zodiacs often land at Sandy Bay, where there are massive congregations of Southern Elephant seals, King Penguins and Royal Penguins.

 It is really only realistically accessible by ship.
 However, the Australian/New Zealand side is not as regularly visited as the South American subantarctics, due to the longer distances and inconvenience.
-Several expedition companies occasionally go there, including Lindblad (with Orion National Geo), Noble Caledonia (on charters) , Aurora (based from Australia), Heritage (New Zealand based) and Silver Seas.
+Several expedition companies occasionally go there, including Lindblad (with Orion National Geo), Noble Caledonia (on charters) , Aurora (based from Australia), Heritage (New Zealand based), Silver Sea and Ponant.